-THE OFFERING

-Class A common stock offered by us shares

-Option to purchase additional shares of Class A common shares stock offering purchase additional shares in full offering

-Class A common stock to be outstanding after this shares if the underwriters exercise their option to shares, to be outstanding after this offering purchase additional shares in full

-Class B common stock to be outstanding after this shares

-Total Class A common stock and Class B common stock shares if the underwriters exercise their option to shares, or exercise their option to purchase additional shares in full) from the sale of the shares of Class A common stock offered by us in this offering, based on per share, the midpoint an assumed initial public offering price of \$ of the price range set forth on the cover page of this prospectus, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+THE OFFERING Class A common stock offered by us shares Option to purchase additional shares of Class A commo stock n shares Class A common stock to be outstanding after thi offering s shares ( shares if the underwriters exercise their option to purchase additional shares in full) Class B common stock to be outstanding after thi offering s shares Total Class A common stock and Class B common stoc to be outstanding after this offering k shares, or shares if the underwriters exercise their option to purchase additional shares in full Use of proceeds We estimate that the net proceeds from this offering will be approximately million (or approximately million if the underwriters exercise their option to purchase additional shares in full) from the sale of the shares of Class A common stock offered by us in this offering, based on an assumed initial public offering price of per share, the midpoint of the price range set forth on the cover page of this prospectus, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.

-Use of proceeds We estimate that the net proceeds from this offering will be approximately million (or approximately \$ million if the underwriters

 We intend to use the anticipated net proceeds from this offering for general corporate purposes, including working capital.
-We intend to use \$ the net proceeds to satisfy a portion of the anticipated tax withholding and remittance obligations related to the RSU Settlement (as defined below).
 We may use a portion of the net proceeds for acquisitions of, or investments in, businesses or technologies that complement our business, although we have no present commitments or agreements to enter into any such acquisitions or investments.
 See the section titled "Use of Proceeds" for additional information.
 Voting rights The holders of Class A common stock are entitled to one vote per share.
 The holders of Class B common stock are entitled to ten votes per share.
 The holders of our Class A common stock and Class B common stock will generally vote together as a single class on all matters submitted to a vote of our stockholders unless otherwise required by Delaware law or our amended and restated certificate of incorporation.
 See the section titled "Description of Capital Stock" for additional information.

-Proposed Nasdaq Global Select Market trading symbol "HCP"
+Proposed NYSE trading symbol

+"HCP"

-The number of shares of our Class A common stock and Class B common stock that will be outstanding after this offering is based on no shares of our Class A common stock and shares of our Class B common stock outstanding as of October 31, 2021, and reflects:
+The number of shares of our Class A common stock and Class B common stock that will be outstanding after this offering is based on no shares of our Class A common stock and 160,780,299 shares of our Class B common stock outstanding as of July 31, 2021, and reflects:

-- the conversion of all 94,127,984 shares of redeemable convertible preferred stock outstanding as of October 31, 2021 into an equal number of shares of common stock, which will automatically occur immediately prior to the closing of this offering, or the Capital Stock Conversion, and which shares will then be reclassified into an equal number of shares of Class B common stock in the Class B Reclassification described below; - · the RSU Settlement described below; and - the reclassification of all 67,114,306 shares of common stock outstanding as of October 31, 2021 into an equal number of shares of Class B common stock in the Class B Reclassification described below.
+- the conversion of all 94,127,984 shares of redeemable convertible preferred stock outstanding as of July 31, 2021 into an equal number of shares of common stock, which will automatically occur immediately prior to the closing of this offering, or the Capital Stock Conversion, and which shares will then be reclassified into an equal number of shares of Class B common stock in the Class B Reclassification described below; and - the reclassification of all 66,652,315 shares of common stock outstanding as of July 31, 2021 into an equal number of shares of Class B common stock in the Class B Reclassification described below.

-The number of shares of Class A common stock and Class B common stock outstanding as of October 31, 2021 excludes the following:
+The number of shares of Class A common stock and Class B common stock outstanding as of July 31, 2021 excludes the following: